 Thanks to the childcare recruitment side of our business we can employ the highest calibre of staff.
 No-one is allowed to work at your nursery who hasn't been fully interviewed, with references verified and a full DBS check carried out.

 Just as importantly, no-one is allowed on our premises who is not known to one of our nursery team.
 We operate a stringent secure-door entry system so that our nursery staff can perform a check on anyone seeking to gain access.

 Finally, you'll be asked to specify who will regularly drop off and pick up your child.
 If anyone else is going to do this we ask that you notify the nursery in advance.

 Whoever it is will need to provide proof of identity and a password set by you before being admitted.

 You and your children are the reason we're here.
 It's as simple as that, which is why we always encourage your input into the running of the nursery.
 We're driven by your comments and will always respond to your feedback as positively as we can.

-Your keyworker and nursery manager are always happy to meet you and discuss your child's progress and development, answering any questions or queries you may have.
-You're always welcome to come and spend time with your little one in the nursery, sharing in the joys of their accomplishments and lending your support as they face the challenges of growing up.
+Your key worker and nursery manager are always happy to meet you and discuss your child's progress and development, answering any questions or queries you may have.
+You're always welcome to come and spend time with your little one in a Tinies Daycare nursery, sharing in the joys of their accomplishments and lending your support as they face the challenges of growing up.

 As valued partners we need your help to ensure the smooth, safe running of the nursery That's why we ask you to carefully follow our security guidelines when admitting unknown people into the nursery.
 We also ask that you keep us fully informed of any allergies or special dietary requirements for your child.

 Finally, we appreciate your assistance in adhering to our protocols for infectious illnesses and quarantine periods, as specified by your nursery manager.
-By working together we can protect the health and safety of all the children in our care.
+By working together, we can protect the health and safety of all the children in our daycare.